Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Appendix

+This supplement provides additional data visualisations and results supporting the case study on \PMp{}.
+Figure~\ref{fig:appendix_NS_DF_CAMS_ts1} illustrates the temporal evolution of AURN and CAMSRA data across all months of 2022.
+Boxplots summarise the distribution of daily mean concentrations from CAMSRA, while the corresponding observations at the 12 AURN monitoring sites are overlaid as time series.

-{Here, we present additional results from our case study on \PMp{}.
-Figure~\ref{fig:appendix_basis} shows root mean square error, mean absolute error and mean width of 95\% predictive intervals as a function of the basis dimension $n$.
-These figures guide the selection of an appropriate basis dimension for modelling the temporal trends of the GPD scale parameters.
-Figure~\ref{fig:appendix_lambdas} shows posterior means and 95\% credible intervals for the posterior samples of the vector of coefficients $\boldsymbol{\lambda}_i$ for location L, based on posterior samples obtained when predicting at L using data from locations A-K. Figure~\ref{fig:appendix_density_xis} displays posterior density plots for the GPD shape parameters $\xi_y$ and $\xi_x$.
-Finally, Table~\ref{table:classification} shows classical classification metrics for the logistic regression component of the ExDF model for fitted sites A to K.}
+Further results related to model fitting and performance are also provided.
+Figure~\ref{fig:appendix_basis} shows the root mean square error, mean absolute error, and mean width of 95\% predictive intervals as a function of the basis dimension $m$, informing the choice of basis dimension for modelling the temporal trends of the GPD scale parameters.
+Figure~\ref{fig:appendix_lambdas} presents posterior means and 95\% credible intervals for the coefficients $\boldsymbol{\lambda}_i$ at location L, based on predictions using data from locations A--K. Figure~\ref{fig:appendix_density_xis} displays posterior density estimates for the GPD shape parameters $\xi_y$ and $\xi_x$.

+Table~\ref{table:classification} reports standard classification metrics for the logistic regression component of the ExDF model across sites A--K. Finally, Figure~\ref{fig:scatterplots} compares observed AURN exceedances with corresponding CAMSRA exceedances and fitted exceedances (posterior means) from the ExDF and GaussDF models across all 12 monitoring sites.